What is G6PD deficiency?

 - It can cause hemolytic anemia.
 This is when the red blood cells break down faster than the body can make them.

-- It affects about 10 to 14 out of 100 African-American men in the U.S. It is also common in people from the Mediterranean area, Africa, or Asia.
+- It affects about 1 in 10 African-American men in the U.S. It is also common in people from the Mediterranean area, Africa, Middle East, or Asia.

 - Treatment includes staying away from certain medicines, foods, and environmental exposures.